hshahamat/3D_Multi_Person_Pose_Estimation/README.md

-# Running 3D Multi-person Pose Estimation from a Single RGB in google colab
+# Running 3D Multi-person Pose Estimation from a Single RGB image in google colab

 Running Three models in google colab at the same running session.